shiningwenqi/Impact-of-ENSO-on-dynamics-of-major-infectious-diseases-in-China/readme.md

 * **COVID-19: Stringency Index** are available from Oxford Coronavirus Government Response Tracker, https://ourworldindata.org/covid-stringency-index.
 * **Data/Cumulative_effect/** folder: This file contains the results of the  cumulative effects of ENSO on all infectious diseases in our study.
 * **Data/Future/Future risk/** folder: This file contains the results of the projected cumulative case numbers from 2030s to 2092s for infectious diseases under different climate change scenarios (SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5) and the results of  the impact of  global warming on the predicted  infectious dieases cases in China.
-But future estimates are quite large, so we only provided results of Scarlet fever.
+But future estimates are quite large, so we only provided results of Scarlet fever in figshare (Link please see Data availability in our manuscript).

 ### Scripts